William Kennedy (explorer): Searches for the Franklin expedition

 Lady Franklin placed Kennedy in charge of her auxiliary steamship Isabel to search the Arctic via the Bering Strait early in 1853.
 However, most of the crew including his sailing master Robert Grate mutinied at Valparaiso in August, claiming the vessel was too small for her mission.
 After two years trading around the South American coast while trying to find another crew willing to sail to the Arctic, he gave up and returned the Isabel to England in 1855.

 After returning to England Captain Kennedy wrote a book about his expedition, earning further acclaim and public recognition.
 The British Historical Society invited him to present his drawings and findings to its members.
 Upon his return to Canada in 1856, he became active in establishing a mail service between Toronto and the Red River Colony.

+Legal challenge to Hudson's Bay Company

 Before and after the Lady Franklin expedition Kennedy wrote several open letters to the Globe newspaper, which were printed, and received a great deal of attention.
 These letters questioned the leaders of Upper and Lower Canada for enabling the Hudson's Bay Company (HBC) to govern Rupert's Land when they didn't have the legal authority.

 Captain Kennedy collaborated with his nephew, Alexander Kennedy Isbister, a surgeon and barrister in the British parliament, also a former HBC employee, Métis, and staunch critic of the company.
 Utilizing his access he was able to directly reference the original company documents in the Parliament's archives.
 He determined that the agreement between the Magistrate and HBC granting authority to govern had expired decades earlier.
 The HBC's authority to govern continued solely because it had been uncontested.
 Kennedy challenged the governing authority of the HBC in the public arena of Canada's media.
 Isbister challenged it in the British Parliament.
 Isbister hand-delivered petitions from the residents of Rupert's Land and represented their requests to self-govern, twice, on the floor of the British Parliament.

 Both Kennedy and Isbister risked their reputations, personal safety, social position, and utilized their personal funds, to bring this information to the attention of the people.
 After a decade of petitioning, campaigning, and soliciting the British upper class for support, the Parliament relented.
 Choosing to restructure instead of granting self-government, they united the regions of Upper and Lower Canada with Rupert's Land into the country of Canada.
 To this day, the second petition presented by Isbister resides in the National Gallery.